undebuggable/iolaus/HOWTO.md

 The result will be the files

 * `hosts.merged` - merged host file
-* `hosts.log` - compregensive report on duplicated host items
+* `hosts.log` - comprehensive report on duplicated host items